Miss Auvergne

 Miss Auvergne is a French beauty pageant which selects a representative for the Miss France national competition from the region of Auvergne.
 The first Miss Auvergne was crowned in 1968, although the pageant was not held regularly until 1990.

-The current Miss Auvergne is Alissia Ladevèze, who was crowned Miss Auvergne 2022 on 17 September 2022.
+The current Miss Auvergne is Alice De Lima Guimaraes, who was crowned Miss Auvergne 2025 on 5 July 2025.
 No Miss Auvergne titleholders have gone on to win Miss France.